THE UNIVERSITY of EDINBURGH

 SCQF Credits20 ECTS Credits10

-The course builds on our School's long-term expertise in the field of borderland studies, including the role of our staff as founding members of the African Borderlands Research Network (ABORNE) in 2007.
+The course builds on our School's long-term expertise in the field of borderland studies, including the role of Prof. Paul Nugent and colleagues in the African Borderlands Research Network (ABORNE).
+While open to students in other programmes, the course is particularly recommended for students in the MSc International Development, MSc Conflict, Security & Development; and MSc Africa & International Development.

 Entry Requirements (not applicable to Visiting Students)